Trent Severn Antique & Classic Boat Association

 Welcome to Our Home on the Internet

-Congratulations to our members who all placed second in their division during competitions at the Toronto Antique & Classic Boat Society 34th annual show in Gravenhurst, Ontario, July 5, 2014:
+Congratulations to Rich and Linda Hughes and Chris and Julie Bullen for awards received at the 37th Annual Antique Wooden Boat Show held Les Cheneaux Islands in Hessel, Michigan.
+More information on the trip to Michigan including a video of TSACBA member adventures Congratulations to our members who all placed second in their division during competitions at the Toronto Antique & Classic Boat Society 34th annual show in Gravenhurst, Ontario.

 Murray Parnell and John Gullick for their Nordson Schnellboote